iainh/glason/README.md

 ## Status

 - Decoder covers literals, numbers (native floats or decimal strings), arrays, objects, and the configurable option surface.
+Inputs may be UTF-8 strings, binaries (`BitArray`), or iodata; UTF-8 BOMs are stripped automatically.
 - Encoder supports the same `Value` variants (including ordered objects and decimals); formatter and helper APIs are still pending.

 ## Deviations from Jason